leezythu/MetaBLINK/Meta-Learning/README.md

 We use the [Higher](https://github.com/facebookresearch/higher) tool, which can calculate the second derivative conveniently.
 [Here](https://github.com/TinfoilHat0/Learning-to-Reweight-Examples-for-Robust-Deep-Learning-with-PyTorch-Higher) is an example of meta-learning implementation using Higher.

 `train_biencoder.py` contains the core code of our MetaBlink, and you can clone the original BLINK repository and replace the training file with ours.
-Please note that the 'train_biencoder.py' requires a large GPU memory, so we also provide a naive version of MetaBlink.
-Please see  'train_biencoder_bs_1.py'.
+Please note that the `train_biencoder.py` requires a large GPU memory, so we also provide a naive version of MetaBlink, `train_biencoder_bs_1.py`.
 It filters noisy samples one by one (corresponding to batch_size=1), using less GPU memory.
 In the code, the train_dataloader corresponds to the generated noisy samples, and the meta_dataloader corresponds to the few-shot golden samples.

 The crossencoder can be coverted to an meta-learning version in the same way as biencoder.